aodin/go-http-tutorials/README.md

 Go HTTP Tutorials
 =================

-Various code snippets for writing http services in Go using the `net/http` package, including examples on how to:
+Various code snippets for writing http services in Go using the `net/http` package, including how to:

 #### Static Files